Chart Color Schemes

 Glenalta demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Glenalta's educational attainment is notably higher than broader standards.
-Among residents aged 15+, 44.3% have university qualifications, compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
-This gives Glenalta a strong position for knowledge-based opportunities.
-Bachelor degrees are most common at 28.8%, followed by postgraduate qualifications (9.5%) and graduate diplomas (6.0%).
+Glenalta's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 44.3% have university qualifications compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
+University graduates comprise 28.8%, postgraduate qualifications holders are at 9.5%, and graduate diplomas holders are at 6.0%.
+Vocational credentials are held by 29.5% of residents aged 15+, with advanced diplomas at 12.4% and certificates at 17.1%.

 Frequently Asked Questions - Education